prisma-archive/graphcool-templates/email-user-management/functions/update-email/README.md

 mutation {
   # replace __EMAIL__ , __NEW_EMAIL__ , and __PASSWORD__!
   updateUserEmail(email: "__EMAIL__", newEmail: "__NEW_EMAIL__", password: "__PASSWORD__") {
-    token
+    id
+    email
   }
 }
 ```

-If the email/password combo are valid, and the newEmail is a valid format, you should see that it updates the user's password field and returns a token.
-The returned token can be used to authenticate requests to your Graphcool API as that user.
+If the email/password combo are valid, and the newEmail is a valid format, you should see that it updates the user's email field and returns the user's id and new email.